Privacy Statement General Information

 Tel: 0131 445 9216

-The Data Controller for the SJIB is the Secretary of the SJIB Fiona Harper.
+The Data Controller for the SJIB is the Secretary of the SJIB Catherine Gillon.

 What is a GDPR Privacy Statement and why is it important?